mlocati/proxy_ip_manager/README.md

 Currently, the following providers are available:

 - `Manual` provider (included in this package): lets you manually specify a list of IP addresses
+- [`CloudFlare` provider](https://github.com/mlocati/cloudflare_proxy_ip_provider): fetches the list of IP addresses directly from CloudFlare
+- [`CloudFront` provider](https://github.com/mlocati/cloudfront_proxy_ip_provider): fetches the list of IP addresses directly from CloudFront
 - [`CNAME` provider](https://github.com/mlocati/cname_proxy_ip_provider): lets you specify CNAMEs / domain names, and the package will resolve them to the associated IP addresses
-- [`CloudFlare` provider](https://github.com/mlocati/cloudflare_proxy_ip_provider): fetches the list of IP addresses directly from CloudFlare

 ## Features